jeffh/Tailor/README.md

 Tailor
 ======

-BDD in Swift
+Behavior Driven Developer Test Runner in Swift

 Setup
 -----

-Currently, Tailor requires an underlying testing framework.
-Currently it uses XCTest.
+Currently, it is easiest to add this project as a subproject and link against the framework.

 Writing Tests